Work and Industry Placements

 Work Placements offer a fantastic opportunity to build employability skills for life after full-time education.
 Placements emulate real-world working conditions and are great for enhancing your CV and future prospects.
 There are two types of work placements and these are ‘Industry Placements (IPs)’ and ‘Work Experience (WEX)’.

-- IPs are a mandatory element of T-Level qualifications, but are also available for
+- IPs are a mandatory element of T-Level qualifications.

 - WEX is similar to the above but instead has a minimum of 40 hours which is equivalent to 6 days.